MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/apache-guacamole-content.md

 - [Azure Virtual Network](https://azure.microsoft.com/services/virtual-network): The fundamental building block for your private network on Azure.
 - [Public IP addresses](/azure/virtual-network/ip-services/public-ip-addresses): A service that allows internet resources to communicate inbound to Azure resources.
 - [Network security groups](/azure/virtual-network/network-security-groups-overview): A service that filters network traffic traveling to and from Azure resources in an Azure virtual network.
-- [Availability set](/azure/virtual-machines/availability-set-overview): A logical grouping of VMs that allows Azure to understand how your application is built to provide for redundancy and availability
+- [Availability set](/azure/virtual-machines/availability-set-overview): A logical grouping of VMs that allows Azure to provide redundancy and availability.
-- [Azure Database for MySQL](https://azure.microsoft.com/en-us/services/mysql/): A fully managed MySQL Database as a Service
+- [Azure Database for MySQL](https://azure.microsoft.com/services/mysql): A fully managed MySQL database as a service.

 ## Alternatives

-Customers who doesn't need this high level of control using their own solution can implement a solution similar to this leveraging the usage of [Azure Bastion](https://azure.microsoft.com/services/azure-bastion/), a fully managed service that provides secure and seamless Remote Desktop Protocol (RDP) and Secure Shell Protocol (SSH) access to VMs without any exposure through public IP addresses.
+If you don't need as much control as the solution described here provides, you can use [Azure Bastion](https://azure.microsoft.com/services/azure-bastion), a fully managed service that offers high-security RDP and SSH access to VMs without any exposure through public IP addresses.

 ## Considerations